 Furthermore, a whistle-blower system has been implemented to receive reports of possible compliance violations or related suspicions.
 Additional information about the Berentzen Group Codes and the whistle-blower system can be found in the preceding section (3.3).

-(3.4.2) Risk management
+(3.4.2) Internal control system and risk management system